 A key part of improving value to customers is to keep Basic rates as low as possible while ensuring fairness in pricing.
-Basic insurance rates in B.C. have experienced ongoing pressure from the number and cost of claims in recent years - with the pressure continuing in 2016 and the foreseeable future.
+Basic insurance rates in B.C. have experienced ongoing pressure from the number and cost of claims in recent years - with the pressure continuing in 2017 and the foreseeable future.
 In addition to existing efforts, ICBC continues to look for ways to mitigate increasing claims costs so that it can continue to provide the best insurance coverage at the lowest possible cost.
-On December 19, 2016, the Minister of Transportation and Infrastructure, directed the ICBC Board of Directors to commission a comprehensive independent review of ICBC.
-This review will help ICBC assess and improve its operations, evaluate its management practices and identify additional measures to help ensure rates are affordable for British Columbians and in line with inflation as much as possible, for years to come.
+On December 19, 2016, ICBC's former Minister Responsible directed the ICBC Board of Directors to commission a comprehensive independent review of the Corporation.
+This review was intended to provide a wide range of options to increase fairness and affordability, to help ensure rates are affordable for British Columbians and in line with inflation as much as possible, for years to come.
+A final report was provided to ICBC's Board of Directors on July 10 and was made public on July 24.
+In alignment with the 2017/18 mandate letter, ICBC is committed to working with Government to determine which of the report's recommendations will ensure ICBC is viable and efficient, and that the cost of vehicle insurance is fair and reasonable for British Columbians.

 ICBC continues to identify new strategies to help alleviate the pressure claims costs continue to put on insurance rates.
-One immediate area of increased focus is on fraud prevention.
+One immediate area of increased focus is fraud prevention.
 While the overwhelming majority of customers make honest claims, exaggerated and fraudulent claims are an increasing area of focus for all insurers.
-ICBC's Special Investigation Unit continues to investigate fraudulent claims.
-ICBC is boosting its efforts to fight fraud through the use of a new high-tech analytics tool which will help identify and target exaggerated and fraudulent claims early in the claims process.
+ICBC's Special Investigation Unit continues to investigate suspicious claims.
+Through the use of a new high-tech analytics tool that identifies suspicious claims, ICBC is boosting its efforts to identify and fight claims fraud and exaggeration early in the claims process.
 Fraud analytics technology uses data, algorithms and statistical methods to help spot potentially fraudulent claims.

 Smartphone usage and distracted driving-related crashes also continue to add pressure on claims costs.
-In B.C., more than 90 % of drivers have mobile phones, and 88% of those are smartphones.
+In B.C., more than 90 per cent of drivers have mobile phones, and 88 per cent of those are smartphones.
 A recent study by the Insurance Institute of Highway Safety determined that hand-held phone use makes drivers five times more likely to be involved in a crash.
 Distracted driving is now responsible for approximately one quarter of all fatal crashes in B.C.
 On average, 78 people die every year in crashes where distracted driving is a contributing factor.

-In 2016, government renewed its focus on distracted driving by introducing tougher distracted driving penalties.
 ICBC is committed to reducing injury and death on B.C. roads and will continue to partner with law enforcement and government to raise awareness about the risks, consequences and penalties associated with distracted driving by implementing public awareness campaigns including advertising, news releases, videos and digital ads.
-ICBC is also exploring improvements to intersection safety given the 23% increase in intersections crashes in 2015 compared to 2013.
-ICBC invests in intersection safety through the intersection safety camera and road improvement programs.
+ICBC is also exploring improvements to intersection safety given the 23 per cent increase in intersections crashes in 2015 compared to 2013.
+ICBC invests in intersection safety through intersection safety camera and road improvement programs.
 This investment in road safety will help to improve the safety of all communities in B.C. and also help to manage claims costs.